MarcRussell2/car-accident-analysis/README.md

   <img src="main/img/temp_counts.png" width = 600>
 </p>

-Comparing temperature to the number of accidents showed no significant increase at 32<sup>o</sup> F. The plot seems to have a right scew which further backs our assumtion earlier - the data is not independent and identically distributed over all temperatures.
+Comparing temperature to the number of accidents showed no significant increase at 32<sup>o</sup> F. The plot seems to have a right skew which further backs our assumption earlier - the data is not independent and identically distributed over all temperatures.

 #### Precipitation: